abhijeetsingh1704/CharReplace/README.md

 # CharReplace
-Replace special characters from file or directory names
+Replace special characters from files or directory names OR change file extensions

 ## Help